Integralist/RequireJs-Example/README.md

 Have started adding more examples (like plugins) to show how they work.

 * Async Plugin (helps with loading 3rd party services such as Google Maps and JSONP services - e.g. Twitter feed)
+* Template Plugin (uses the same template engine as found in _underscore.js)
 * Lazy-Loading (although *not really* when you're deploy via a build script as all modules are concatenated into single script!)